Nicola Lees, new director of the Aspen Art Museum, leading through the coronavirus crisis

 “Building relationships, being collaborative, building communities, thinking about how we can do things together and share resources,” she said.

-From her first days on the job, Lees has been joining weekly calls among Aspen’s arts leaders for the past few months.
-She arrived on the local scene at a moment of unprecedented openness and collaboration for Aspen’s cultural sector.
+From her first days on the job, Lees has been joining weekly calls among Aspen’s arts leaders.
+These meetings are new to Aspen’s arts and culture organization.
+Lees arrived on the local scene at a moment of unprecedented openness and collaboration for Aspen’s cultural sector.

 “We’ve all been thinking about how we can be hyperlocal and how we can meet this shift in the world and how people are experiencing their lives,” Lees said.
 “At the same time, the whole thing with Aspen is that everyone has a global and international program. … You have these pillars of Aspen, the Institute and the Music Festival as the oldest institutions and now this amazing web of film and theater and literature — all coming together.”